-In this section, we introduce: (1) observational datasets of snow depth used for validation/comparison, (2) climatological snow depth products, (3) passive and active microwave snow depth products and (4) reconstructed snow depth estimates from models.
+In this section, we introduce (1) observational data sets of snow depth used for validation/comparison, (2) climatological snow depth products, (3) passive and active microwave snow depth products, and (4) reconstructed snow depth estimates from models.
 The inter-comparison among all snow products and comparison between these products and measurements are based on their native spatial and temporal resolution.
 However, the spatial and temporal resolution varies considerably between products.

-Details on resolution are provided in Table 1.
-An additional comparison was made between OIB and the different snow depth products at the coarsest spatial $(100 \times 100$ km) and temporal (monthly) resolution.
+Details on resolution and grids are provided in Table 1.

+An additional comparison was made between OIB and the different snow depth products at the coarsest spatial $(100 \times 100 \text{ km})$ grid and temporal (monthly) resolution.
 Below we briefly describe each data set.
 We refer the reader to the references for each data product for more detailed information on the individual algorithms.

-70 2.1 Measurements used for comparison
+2.1 Measurements used for comparison

-2.1.1 In situ Observations
+2.1.1 In situ observations

-Ice Mass Balance Buoys (IMBs) are designed to provide snow depth and ice thickness information, and have generally been deployed within undeformed MYI (Richter-Menge et al., 2006).
+Ice mass balance buoys (IMBs) are designed to provide snow depth and ice thickness information and have generally been deployed within undeformed MYI (Richter-Menge et al., 2006).
 In this study, we use snow depth measurements from IMBs deployed by US Army Cold Regions Research and Engineering Laboratory (CRREL).
-Each buoy is equipped with acoustic

-- 75 sounders above and below the ice with an accuracy 5 mm for depth measurements (Richter-Menge et al., 2006).
-Following Perovich et al. (2009), snow depth measurements greater than 2 m or less than 0 m are removed.
-In total, 58 CRREL buoy tracks are used between 2010 and 2015 (available at: http://imb-crrel-dartmouth.org).
-To align the IMB data with the daily and monthly snow depth products, as well eliminate effects from missing measurements, we average the IMB data into monthly averages after first creating daily averages from the four-hourly observations.
-See, Table S1 for a listing of buoys used, along - 80 with their dates/time periods of operation.
+Each buoy is equipped with acoustic sounders above and below the ice with an accuracy 5 mm for depth measurements (Richter-Menge et al., 2006).
+Following Perovich et al. (2021), snow depth measurements greater than 2 m or less than 0 m are removed.
+In total, 58 CRREL buoy tracks are used between 2010 and 2015 (available at: http://imb-crrel-dartmouth.org, last access: 13 January 2021).
+To align the IMB data with the daily and monthly snow depth products, as well eliminate effects from missing